 In Advanced Training in Neurology, you'll explore in-depth specialty training in the diagnosis and management of diseases affecting the central, peripheral and autonomic nervous systems and muscles.
 You will train under supervision and prepare for independent practice as a consultant.
-The program builds your skills through work-based assessments and learning tools.
+The program builds your skills through work-based learning and assessments tools.

-The Advanced Training in Neurology program is evaluated biennially by its Advanced Training Committee to ensure that it’s in line with educational best practice.
+The Advanced Training in Neurology Program is evaluated biennially by the Advanced Training Committee (ATC) in Neurology to ensure that it’s in line with educational best practice.
 Changes in program requirements may occur and could impact your training plan.
-You must ensure you’re following the correct requirements during your training.
+The College will provide sufficient notice prior to implementing any change.
+You must always ensure you’re following the correct requirements during your training.

-- have completed the RACP Basic Training, including the Written and Clinical Examinations
+- completed the RACP Basic Training, including Written and Clinical Examinations

-- have been appointed to an appropriate Advanced Training position
+- been appointed to an appropriate Advanced Training position

 New and current trainees need to apply for Advanced Training each year.

-The Advanced Training in Neurology requires 3 years of full-time equivalent (FTE) training.
+Advanced Training in Neurology requires 3 years (36 months) of full-time equivalent (FTE) training.

-Once a trainee has completion of all requirements of training and the Advanced Training Committee has recommended you for admission, the College will invite you to apply for Fellowship of the Royal Australasian College of Physicians.
+Once you've completed all requirements of your training and the ATC in Neurology has recommended you for admission, the College will invite you to apply for Fellowship of the Royal Australasian College of Physicians.